zyzyx03/zyzyx03/README.md

 # 💫 About Me:
-🔭 I’m currently working as Devops Engineer at Aerodyne
+🔭 I’m currently working as a Consultant

 ## 🌐 Socials: